Overview

 Signs and symptoms typically include:

 • Swelling.
-The skin around your kneecap can puff up noticeably, especially when you compare the affected knee to your other one.
+The skin around your kneecap can puff up noticeably, especially when you compare the affected knee with your other one.

 • Stiffness.
 When your knee joint contains excess fluid, you might not be able to bend or straighten your leg completely.